This page is for those who still have questions about Aerovane after reading the main product page and for any specific Aerovane fletching questions.

 Like all high durometer plastic, low temperature will make the material very brittle.
 When temperature reaches around -10F, any in flight contact with Aerovane will lead to shattering of Aerovane.
 As long as there is no in flight contact, Aerovane will not crack or tear easily even at low temperatures.

-Is Aerovane able to be shot with broad-heads, or is it for target shooting only?
+AQ15: Is Aerovane able to be shot with broadheads, or is it for target shooting only?

-Aerovane is great for both target and broad-head shooting.
-The inherited high spin speed design of Aerovane would easily stabilize an arrow with a broad-head faster than an arrow fletched with traditional vanes & feathers, however not all broad-heads are designed to spin at high speed.
-As broad-headsmost radial design broad-heads are not meant to spin, they would not work well with Aerovane.
-See here for a list of broad-heads that work with Aerovane II & III.
+Aerovane is great for both target and broadhead shooting.
+The inherited high spin speed design of Aerovane would easily stabilize an arrow with a broadhead faster than an arrow fletched with traditional vanes & feathers, however not all broadheads are designed to spin at high speed.
+As most radial broadheads are not meant to spin, they would not work well with Aerovane.
+See individual product pages for a complete list of supported broadheads.

 Aerovane is injection molded, thus Aerovane will have oil on them and inside them.
 Although the factory cleaned the vane with soap and water, it is always advised to clean the gluing surface and the vane base using a Q-tip soaked with pure acetone (easily available at Walmart cosmetic section) to wipe clean the vane base, then wipe dry with a dry end of a Q-tip and finally fletch as normal.